simonsanvil/lazygpt/README.md

 # Assistant:
 # > [LAZY EVALUATION - Not yet evaluated]

-await gpt.evaluate_async()
-# this will evaluate all lazy evaluations asynchronously
+await gpt.evaluate_async()  # this will evaluate all lazy evaluations.

 print(gpt.threads[0])
 # User: